kr-matthews/cribbage/README.md

 See [enhancements](https://github.com/kr-matthews/cribbage/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) on GitHub.

 - Allow sending of short (possibly predefined) messages, in addition to the automatic match logs.
+- Allow manual scoring of everything, and opponents can claim missed points.

 ## Original Intentions

 Quick and clean implementation with proper use of hooks and good separation of concerns.
 Better management of state shared between users (than Connect 4).
+(Update: it wasn't quick...)

 ## Focus